vmware/vic/isos/base/repos/README.md

 Each repository folder under isos/base/repos consists of:

  - `init.sh`            - Functions needed by bootstrap to set the entropy and iptables config paths.
- - `base.sh`            - An extra script to run during the base filesystem layout if needed.
+ - `base.sh`            - An extra script to run at the start of the base filesystem layout if needed.
+ - `staging.sh`         - An extra script to run after the staging step if filesystem modification is needed (see packages_script_staging for package level modification).
  - `distro.repo`        - A yum-compatible specification of the desired repositories for package downloads, added to /etc/yum.repos.d/.
  - `repo-spec.json`     - The repository specification.
 See below.